Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 My reverse index, like any other part, has gone through drastic changes during development (that's why having a low index time is good).
 But there are two pieces of technology that were the heart and soul in every version: [heed](https://github.com/meilisearch/heed) ([LMDB](http://www.lmdb.tech/doc/)) and [rkyv](https://github.com/rkyv/rkyv).
 A special shoutout to the creator of rkyv ([David Koloski](https://github.com/djkoloski)), a super helpful person who released the 0.8.X version that allowed me to use the unaligned feature and is super active on their discord, helping people by answering questions and fixing bugs in minutes when they are reported.

 Now let's go through the structure of my reverse index.
 We have 3 databases, that's it.
 Simple and effective.
-The first database holds some metadata about the index, the second holds the internal document id to the document itself, and the third holds the token to the Roaringish Packed (continuous block of memory of `u64`s (`u32` for the doc id, `u16` for the index, and `u16` for the values as discussed above)).
+The first database holds some metadata about the index, the second holds the internal document ID to the document itself, and the third holds the token to the Roaringish Packed (continuous block of memory of `u64`s (`u32` for the document ID, `u16` for the index, and `u16` for the values as discussed above)).

 Let's take a look at the signature of the `index` function:
 ```rust